Boisgontier-Lab/TMS-MetaAnalysis/README.md

 ## Description

-Code and data for the article: "Physical activity and motor cortex neurophysiology: a systematic review and meta-analysis of transcranial magnetic stimulation indices of cortical excitability, inhibition, and facilitation"
+Code and data for the article: "Physical activity and motor cortical neurophysiology: a meta-analysis"

 ## Usage